TaskHawk Systems

 Government and defense

-CMMC and NIST-aligned documentation, marketplace deployment paths, export-control awareness, and controlled review material for qualified review.
+Security documentation, procurement support, and controlled review material for qualified public-sector review.

 Enterprise security

-Private deployment patterns, clear failure semantics, and event evidence designed for existing IAM, SIEM, and operational review.
+Private deployment patterns, clear failure semantics, and signed evidence designed for existing IAM, SIEM, and operational review.

 Research review